German Language 1

 Students must attend at least 75 % of the lectures in Bergen.

 Every week, students must do one task based on the content in the "preparation packages."
 Eight of these tasks must be approved to sit for the exam.

 All assignments must be approved in the same semester before admission to the course exam is granted.

 Mandatory assignments are valid for one semester following the semester of instruction.

 Forms of Assessment

-The exam consists of a four-hour written school exam.
-The exam may be digital.
+The exam consists of a four-hour written take-home exam.

 Examination Support Material

 All aids are available but an independently written text with correct use of citations and references is prerequisite.